hyeinson/GettingAndCleaningData/CookBook.md

 The letter 'V' is removed from each where applicable in order to make the column names numerical.
 Then, each numerical column name was searched through the 'features' data frame to make each column name more descriptive.

-The first column of 'final_dataset' was changed to 'Activity Names'
+The first column of 'final_dataset' was changed to 'Activity Names' and the second column was changed to 'Subject Names'.

 The 'final_dataset' was exported as a .txt file ('~/data/GettingAndCleaningDataProject.txt')